Venetoclax added to fludarabine, cytarabine and gemtuzumab ozogamicin (drug combination) in children with relapsed acute myeloid leukemia

 Trial locations

-Venetoclax is an oral medicine that blocks a protein helping cancer cells stay alive.
-In this study it is added to the usual chemotherapy to see if it can help children with relapsed acute myeloid leukemia live longer.
+Venetoclax is an oral medicine that blocks a protein cancer cells use to avoid death.
+In this study it is added to standard chemotherapy to see if it helps children with relapsed AML live longer.

-Gemtuzumab ozogamicin is a targeted therapy given by IV infusion.
-It attaches to a marker on leukemia cells and delivers a toxin that destroys those cells.
-In the trial it is combined with the chemotherapy drugs, and the study tests whether adding venetoclax improves the results.
+Gemtuzumab ozogamicin is a targeted therapy delivered by IV.
+It attaches to a specific marker on leukemia cells and carries a toxin that kills those cells while sparing most normal cells.

 Trial ID: